supplydev/.github/README.md

 Welcome to the `.github` repository!
-This repository houses all the templates and configuration files related to pull requests (PRs) for our organization.
+This repository aims to hold all the templates and configuration files related to pull requests (PRs) for our organization.

 ## Contents